Income Protection Insurance For Dentists

 When you take out insurance, you need to decide whether you want it for a shorter duration of up to 5 years or a longer duration that will protect you until retirement.

-Short-term cover: This limits the duration of a payout.
-Popular protection durations are between one and five years, and there is usually a cap.
+Short-term cover limits the payout duration.
+Popular protection durations range from one to five years, and there is usually a cap.

 Long-term cover: This protection is more expensive in terms of monthly cost but will provide you with a monthly salary either until you can return to paid employment or until retirement if you can never operate again in a dental practice.

 Like most other professionals, Insurance Hero recommends a long-term policy.
-Statistics undertaken in the UK indicate that the average claim length is over seven years, significantly more than the five-year cap on short-term protection.
+Statistics from the UK indicate that the average claim length is over seven years, significantly longer than the five-year cap on short-term protection.
 Cheaper is not always better.

 Understanding Indexation and Premiums

-Indexation is the possibility of tying your protection plan with movements of the Consumer Price Index (CPI), a measure of inflation used by the UK government.
+Indexation is the option to tie your protection plan to movements in the Consumer Price Index (CPI), a measure of inflation used by the UK government.

 There are three types of cover associated with indexation:

-The level of premium and subsequent replacement salary will rise in regular increments, tracking movements in the consumer price index.
+The level of the premium and the subsequent replacement salary will increase in regular increments, tracking movements in the consumer price index.
 This type of cover is also known as Index-Linked Cover.

 With level cover, the premium and subsequent replacement salary will stay the same throughout the plan duration.